Amuthalakshmi/Gamefroot-Blockly/README.md

 - If a block performs a function it should be coloured with Blockly.Blocks.STATEMENT_HUE.
 - Blocks that serve as an entry point for other blocks (events/functions/etc) should be coloured with Blockly.Blocks.CALLABLE_HUE.

+## Deprecating Blocks

+To deprecated a block, remove any warnings from the block and add this line to the block definition;

+    this.setWarningText(Blockly.Msg.KF_BLOCK_DEPRECATED);

+Then move the block and the generator into their respective deprecated files under a heading recording the date they were deprecated.
+We will remove blocks that are over a year old, or perhaps create some kind of analytics that will list how many people are still actively using those scripts.

 ## Checking Code Generation

 The headless demo in the blockly repo has been edited to allow easy testing for our server.
 The first